clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Cluster Configuration
 ~~~~~~~~~~~~~~~~~~~~~
-Ciao's cluster configuration is stored and fetched from a cluster specific storage backend.
+Ciao's cluster configuration is stored and fetched from a cluster-specific storage backend.
 Supported backends are plain **local file**, **etcd** [WIP] and **ZooKeeper** [WIP].

 For more details about Cluster Configuration Architecture: `CIAO Configuration Architecture`_